hwdeboer1977/Uniswap_V4_Capstone/README.md

 ### 2.1.
 Components

-- Uniswap V4 Hook: A smart contract that dynamically adjusts bet pricing and deposits funds into an LP.
+- Uniswap V4 Hook: A smart contract that dynamically adjusts bet pricing and deposits funds into 3 LPs: USDC/HOME_WIN, USDC/HOME_LOSE, and USDC/HOME_DRAW.
 - LMSR-Based Market Maker: Ensures that the price of each bet reflects its implied probability.
 - Automated Liquidity Routing: Redirects user deposits into the LP and withdraws when payouts are required.